jcubic/lips/REFERENCE.md

 ## every
 ```
-(every fn list)
+(every fn . lists)

-Function that calls fn on each item of the list, if every value returns true
+Higher-order function that calls fn on consecutive item of the list of lists,
-it will return true otherwise it return false.
+if every call returns true it will return true otherwise it return false.
 Analogous to Python all(map(fn, list)).
 ```